+Systematic reviews suggest benefits can be gained from many types of therapeutic exercise including, but not limited to, aerobic exercise, strength training, neuromuscular exercise, and mind-body exercise such as Tai Chi and yoga [e.g. 3,4].
+Randomised controlled trials (RCTs) of aerobic exercise for people with knee and hip OA (aimed at improving cardiorespiratory fitness [11) largely focus on walking, but also include cycling (e.g. stationary bike) [3,4].
+Walking is often an ideal choice of therapeutic exercise, given its accessibility and the variety of surfaces (treadmill, indoors, outdoors), structures (independent versus supervised group programs), and types of walking available (e.g. Nordic walking).
+Strength training is recommended to combat age-related sarcopenia and muscle weakness commonly associated with knee and hip OA [11].
+Strength training commonly targets the major lower limb muscle groups appropriate for the affected joint, according to individual impairments (e.g. hip flexors, extensors, abductors, adductors and rotators; knee flexors and extensors) [3,4].
+Based on the individual’s ability and access to equipment, resistance can be applied using body weight, resistance bands, free weights and weight machines, as similar benefits for pain and function occur with different forms of strength training [12].
+Neuromuscular exercise can be used to improve sensorimotor control, proprioception, balance and functional movement [11].
+There is strong evidence for the role of balance exercise in reducing falls in older adults [13], making its inclusion in a therapeutic exercise program logical when an increased falls risk is identified.
+Mind-body exercises such as Tai Chi and yoga are gaining popularity and have been recommended for some patients in recent OA clinical guidelines [e.g. 14], although the evidence is still relatively limited, particularly for yoga [15].

-Systematic reviews suggest benefits can be gained from many types of therapeutic exercise including aerobic exercise, strength training, neuromuscular exercise, and mind-body exercise such as Tai Chi and yoga [9-13].
-The magnitudes of benefits for pain and function from therapeutic exercise are generally small to moderate, which are similar or better than those of commonly used pain-relieving drugs [2].
+The magnitudes of benefits for pain and function from therapeutic exercise are generally small to moderate, which are similar or better than those of commonly used pain-relieving drugs [14].
 However, few studies have directly compared the effects of different types of therapeutic exercise.
 While there is indirect evidence suggesting that the benefits may vary according to type and combination of exercise, there is a lack of agreement as to which type or combination is most beneficial.
-A network meta-analysis by Uthman et al [9] concluded that a combined approach to increase strength, flexibility and aerobic capacity was most likely to be effective for lower limb OA, whereas a meta-regression analysis by Juhl et al [12] concluded that single-type exercise programmes (either aerobic, resistance or performance exercise) were more effective than programmes that included different types of exercise.
-Both land- and water-based therapeutic exercise programs give comparable positive results for pain and function [20,21].
-Water-based exercise (or hydrotherapy) has the additional benefit of buoyancy and decreased joint impact, and may be preferable for some, such as those with more advanced disease or when land-based exercise is too painful [2,22].
+A network meta-analysis by Uthman et al [3] concluded that a combined approach to increase strength, flexibility and aerobic capacity was most likely to be effective for lower limb OA, whereas a meta-regression analysis by Juhl et al [4] concluded that single-type exercise programmes (either aerobic, resistance or performance exercise) were more effective than programmes that included different types of exercise.
+Both land- and water-based therapeutic exercise programs give comparable positive results for pain and function [16] .
+Water-based exercise (or hydrotherapy) has the additional benefit of buoyancy and decreased joint impact, and may be preferable for some, such as those with more advanced disease or when land-based exercise is too painful [14].

-Randomised controlled trials (RCTs) of aerobic exercise for people with knee and hip OA (aimed at improving cardiorespiratory fitness [23]) largely focus on walking, but also include cycling (e.g. stationary bike) [2].
-Walking is often an ideal choice, given its accessibility and the variety of surfaces (treadmill, indoors, outdoors), structures (independent versus supervised group programs), and types of walking available (e.g. Nordic walking [24]).
-Strength training is recommended to combat age-related sarcopenia and muscle weakness commonly associated with knee and hip OA [23].
-Strength training should target the major lower limb muscle groups appropriate for the affected joint, according to individual impairments (e.g. hip flexors, extensors, abductors, adductors and rotators; knee flexors and extensors; ankle plantar flexors).
-Based on the individual’s ability and access to equipment, resistance can be applied using body weight, resistance bands, free weights and weight machines [2], as similar benefits for pain and function occur with different forms of strength training [11].
-Neuromuscular exercise can be used to improve sensorimotor control, proprioception, balance and functional movement [2,23].
-There is strong evidence for the role of balance exercise in reducing falls in older adults [25], making its inclusion in a therapeutic exercise program logical when an increased falls risk is identified.
-Mind-body exercises such as Tai Chi and yoga are gaining popularity and have been recommended for some patients in recent OA clinical guidelines [2,5,26], although the evidence is still relatively limited, particularly for yoga [27].
-Flexibility exercise to improve joint range of motion and muscle length has been included as part of an overall exercise program for knee and hip OA, but its effects in isolation have not been evaluated.

 What dosage should be used?